Pitch Up & Peace Out – best Cornish campsites

 GOOD TO KNOW: Ysella offer packages which start from just a 4m bell tent right the way up to an entire village of tents for a party or wedding (you might not be able to do that this summer, but still, handy to know).
 Check in and check out is more like a hotel, so less lazing in bed, but also a lot less set up and clearing away!

-COVID UPDATE: Increased equipment cleaning routine, disinfecting the tents & accessories thoroughly after each use to guarantee they are safe.
+2021 COVID UPDATE: Increased equipment cleaning routine, disinfecting the tents & accessories thoroughly after each use to guarantee they are safe.
 Ysella are also offering unfurnished tent hire for those wishing to bring their own equipment and also the hire of a portable hand washing/wash stand for extra family convenience.

 Find out more at ysellacornwall.co.uk